-Labelling Your Moving Boxes is Key to a Smooth Move
+Moving Box Labels Are Key to a Smooth Move

 Moving to a new house is no easy feat and it is something that many of us are familiar with.
-Organisation is key during a chaotic time such as moving homes so one important way to make your moving process more efficient with minimal stress is to label, label and label.
+Organisation is key during a chaotic time, such as when you’re moving home.
+So one important way to make your moving process more efficient with minimal stress is to label, label and label.

 You can purchase premade labels, design some yourself or find some free designs online.
-Pinterest has some great printable options for moving labels that can used to make your packing and unpacking easier.
+Pinterest’s moving labels have some great printable options that can used to make your packing and unpacking easier.

 2. LABEL MULTIPLE AREAS

 People always remember to label the top of the box but often forget to label the sides of the box too.
-If you stack your boxes on top of each other then it is a good idea to have the sides of the box labelled as well so you can still identify the box without having to move them around just to read the top label.
+If you stack your boxes on top of each other then it is a good idea to have the sides of the box labelled as well.
+That way you can still identify the box without having to move them around just to read the top label.

 3. GOOD QUALITY MARKERS

 It may be tempting to purchase cheap markers for your moving box labelling, but you don’t want to be faced with a marker that has run out of ink on the night before your move day.
-Invest in good quality markers that has good colour pay off.
-You may also want to consider using permanent and waterproof markers as you never know the weather conditions on your move day.
+Investing in good quality markers with good, solid colours can really pay off.

 4. COLOUR CODING

-Colour coding is the secret to a good and efficient move and unpack.
+Colour coding is the secret to good and efficient moving and packing.
 It is a very simple technique that is very effective.
 It is done by using a specific colour for designated rooms in the house and sticking with the same colour throughout the whole packing process.
 For example; you may choose the colour red for the kitchen so all the boxes containing kitchen contents you would mark them in red with a marker, tape, paper or label.
-It is important to also let the movers know which colour is associated with which room so we recommend to stick coloured paper on the doors of each room that the colour belongs to.
+It is important to also let your movers know which colour is associated with which room so we recommend to stick coloured paper on the doors of each room that the colour belongs to.